Image

 • Solutions that slide directly on the floor will not be allowed.

-• Teams that use liquids, powders, or loose glitter in their solutions must use some kind of drop-cloth, absorbent padding, or other device or material under their solution to catch spills.
+• Teams that use liquids, powders, or loose glitter in their solutions must use some kind of drop-cloth, tarpaulin, absorbent padding, or other device or material under their solution to catch spills.

 • There are specific rules about helium filled balloons.